Alexander von Humboldt: Seeking a foreign expedition

 With the financial resources to fund his scientific travels, he sought a ship on a major expedition.
-Meantime, he went to Paris, where his brother Wilhelm was now living.
+In the meantime, he went to Paris, where his brother Wilhelm was living.
 Paris was a great center of scientific learning and his brother and sister-in-law Caroline were well connected in those circles.
 Louis-Antoine de Bougainville urged Humboldt to accompany him on a major expedition, likely to last five years, but the French revolutionary Directoire placed Nicolas Baudin at the head of it rather than the aging scientific traveler.
 On the postponement of Captain Baudin's proposed voyage of circumnavigation due to continuing warfare in Europe, which Humboldt had been officially invited to accompany, Humboldt was deeply disappointed.
 He had already selected scientific instruments for his voyage.
 He did, however, have a stroke of luck with meeting Aimé Bonpland, the botanist and physician for the voyage.

-Discouraged, the two left Paris for Marseilles, where they hoped to join Napoleon Bonaparte in Egypt, but North Africans were in revolt against the French invasion in Egypt and French authorities refused permission to travel.
+Discouraged, the two left Paris for Marseille, where they hoped to join Napoleon Bonaparte in Egypt, but North Africans were in revolt against the French invasion in Egypt and French authorities refused permission to travel.
 Humboldt and Bonpland eventually found their way to Madrid, where their luck changed spectacularly.